switchupcb/disgo/_contribution/concepts/REQUESTS.md

 ### Client vs. Server

 In the context of a network, a **client** is a computer that receives information, while a **server** is a computer that serves information.

-This distinction can be confusing because a computer with a specialized use case is colloquially referred to as a server.
+_Do not get confused by the colloquial usage of server, which refers to a computer with a specialized use case._

-In the context of a Discord Bot, the **client** refers to the server (computer) that your bot application runs on, while the **server** refers to Discord's server(computer).
+In the context of a Discord Bot, the **client** refers to the computer that your bot application runs on, while the **server** refers to Discord's computer.

 # Disgo Requests